 For keeping your feet warm and dry when cycling in winter, nothing can beat Sealskinz.

-You can get a knee high version which will keep your whole leg warm and dry.
+100% waterproof, you can get a knee high version which will keep your whole leg warm and dry.
 You could also wear waterproof overshoes.
 These are less sweaty than Seal Skinz.

 For a cheap solution, just put some carrier bags on your feet before you put your shoes on.
 Or, you could always put them on top of your shoes, but you have to be careful that any loose bits don’t get stuck in your wheels or chain!